 Advanced In-House Testing Capabilities

-• Regulatory Standard Compliance: All testing is performed in accordance with current Good Laboratory Practices (GLP) and other regulatory standards, ensuring that our SEDDS formulations are ready for clinical trials and market approval.
+Regulatory Standard Compliance: All testing is performed in accordance with current Good Laboratory Practices and other regulatory standards, ensuring that our SEDDS formulations are ready for clinical trials and market approval.
+Adherence to these standards guarantees the integrity, reliability, and reproducibility of our data, which is essential for regulatory submissions and the commercialization of new drug products.

 Criteria for Evaluating SEDDS Performance

-• Droplet Size and Polydispersity Index (PDI): We measure the droplet size and PDI to ensure the emulsion formed is within the optimal range for maximum absorption and stability.
+Droplet Size and Polydispersity Index: We measure the droplet size and PDI to ensure the emulsion formed is within the optimal range for maximum absorption and stability.
+The droplet size affects the surface area available for drug release and absorption, while the PDI provides information on the uniformity of the droplet size distribution.
+A low PDI indicates a homogeneous emulsion, which is desirable for consistent drug delivery.

-• Zeta Potential for Emulsion Stability: The zeta potential is assessed to predict the long-term stability of the emulsion, with higher values indicating better stability against aggregation.
+Zeta Potential for Emulsion Stability: The zeta potential is assessed to predict the long-term stability of the emulsion, with higher values indicating better stability against aggregation.
+Zeta potential measurements reflect the surface charge of the droplets, which influences the repulsive forces between them.
+A sufficiently high zeta potential can prevent droplet coalescence, thereby enhancing the stability of the emulsion.

-• Solubility and Dissolution Profiles: We evaluate the solubility enhancement of the drug in the SEDDS and its dissolution profile, which are critical for predicting in vivo performance.
+Solubility and Dissolution Profiles: We evaluate the solubility enhancement of the drug in the SEDDS and its dissolution profile, which are critical for predicting in vivo performance.
+Enhanced solubility can lead to improved bioavailability, especially for poorly water-soluble drugs.
+The dissolution profile provides insights into the rate and extent of drug release from the SEDDS, which is a key determinant of its therapeutic efficacy.

-• In Vitro Dispersion and Digestion Tests: These tests mimic the physiological conditions of the gastrointestinal tract to predict how the SEDDS will behave upon administration.
+In Vitro Dispersion and Digestion Tests: These tests mimic the physiological conditions of the gastrointestinal tract to predict how the SEDDS will behave upon administration.
+By simulating the digestive process, we can assess the dispersion and breakdown of the SEDDS, as well as the release and solubilization of the encapsulated drug.

-• Lymphatic Uptake Studies: We conduct specialized studies to evaluate the potential for lymphatic uptake, which can significantly impact the bioavailability of lipophilic drugs.
+Lymphatic Uptake Studies: We conduct specialized studies to evaluate the potential for lymphatic uptake, which can significantly impact the bioavailability of lipophilic drugs.
+The lymphatic system offers an alternative route for drug absorption, bypassing the hepatic first-pass effect and potentially enhancing systemic availability.

 Scientific Methodology